CHRYSLER

 • Automotive industry

-On June 6, 1925, the Chrysler Corporation was officially formed by Walter P. Chrysler out of the ailing Maxwell Motor Corporation.
-The first Chrysler car was introduced in 1924.
-In 1925 the company purchased the American Motor Body Company, creating a body supply source.
-Chrysler began dividing its vehicles by price and function in 1928, forming the Plymouth brand for the low-end market and the DeSoto brand for the mid-range market.
-That same year Chrysler merged with Dodge Brothers, gaining its foundries and truck business as well as an outstanding dealer/distribution system.
+On June 6, 1925, Walter P. Chrysler officially founded the Chrysler Corporation from the struggling Maxwell Motor Corporation.
+The first Chrysler car appeared in 1924, and the following year the company acquired the American Motor Body Company, securing its own body supply.
+In 1928, Chrysler began segmenting its vehicles by price and purpose, launching the Plymouth brand for the budget market and DeSoto for the mid-range.
+That same year, Chrysler merged with Dodge Brothers, gaining new foundries, a truck business, and an extensive dealer network.